Tips to Travel to Morocco

 There are flights daily To Morocco from different countries, however depending on which part of the country you are interested to discover first, the big AIRPORT is in Casablanca, but also Marrakech, Fes, Tangier are sufficiently big enough.

-If you are traveling trough Spain we recommend the ferry from from Spain to Tangier, it takes only 45 minutes from Tarifa to the port in Morocco.
+If you are traveling through Spain we recommend the ferry from Spain to Tangier, it takes only 45 minutes from Tarifa to the port in Morocco.

 Traveling by train in Morocco is the most efficient and comfortable way to get around.
 The train network in Morocco is not very extensive but many of the major tourist destinations are covered.
 Trains run between Marrakech, Fes, Casablanca (including the International Airport), Rabat, Oujda, Tangier, and Meknes. for details check ONCF https://www.oncf.ma/en/Home

 You also can easily find a taxi everywhere that can take you either around the city or from a city to another.

 In emergency situations, you can dial 19 to reach the police in urban areas, 177 for the Royal Gendarmerie (the police force in rural areas), and 15 for an ambulance or firemen.

 Most of the currencies are able to exchange to Moroccan Dirhams, once you arrive in Morocco, but We do recommend you to bring either Euros or Dollars as it’s much easier to exchange everywhere in the country.

 More established shops and hotels will take credit cards, but most smaller markets, street vendors, and cabs will not.
 Be ready with the local currency.

 The Moroccan Dirham (DEE-Rahm) goes for roughly 9.6 Dirhams (DH) per 1 USD or 10 per 1 euro.

 you can exchange the currency almost from the airport, although it can be better to change in a certain small office for a change, they have a better rate.